1. Purposes and Scope

 17.1 Adoption

-• These by-laws shall be adopted by a majority plus one (50% +1) vote of the PFDF General Body at a duly convened meeting.
+• These bylaws shall be adopted by a simple majority (50% +1) vote of the PFDF General Body at a duly convened meeting.

 17.2 Amendment

-• These by-laws may be amended by a two-thirds (66%) majority vote of the PFDF General Body at a duly convened meeting, provided that notice of the proposed amendments has been given to all members at least thirty (30) days in advance.
+• These bylaws may be amended by a two-thirds (2/3) majority vote of the PFDF General Body at a duly convened meeting, provided that notice of the proposed amendments has been given to all members at least thirty (30) days in advance.

 17.3 Effective Date

-• These by-laws shall take effect immediately upon their adoption by the PFDF General Body and Executive Board and shall supersede any previous by-laws or regulations of the Federation.
+• These bylaws shall take effect immediately upon their adoption by the PFDF General Body and shall supersede any previous bylaws or regulations of the Federation.

 17.4 Transitional Provisions